Dynamics 365 Finance & Operations: Multi-Entity Consolidation & Intercompany Accounting

 Common Eliminations:

-In F&O, consolidation entries can be created manually or via the consolidation wizard.
-The wizard detects IC balances and suggests eliminations; you review and post.
+In F&O, consolidation entries can be created manually or via the elimination proposal process in the Consolidations module.
+The elimination proposal evaluates IC balances against your elimination rules and generates the suggested entries; you review and post the resulting elimination journal.

 Financial Dimensions & Multi-Entity Dimension Mapping